Rear-end car accidents are the leading reason for personal injury claims* in Ireland.

 The offending vehicle driving at an excessive speed.

-Injuries from rear-end collisions
+Personal injuries from rear-end collisions

 A multiplicity of injuries can arise from rear-end type collisions.
 However, the most likely type of injury is whiplash-type injury.
 You can read more about this ‘whiplash’ type injuries here.